zinkem5/as3-manual/as3_manual.md

  */
 ```

-We know now that `serviceMain` has our VIP definition, let's take a closer look at its properties.
+We know now that `serviceMain` has our service definition, which specifies our VIP, its pools, and its policies.
+Let's take a closer look at its properties.
 It is a service, denoted by the class `Service_HTTP`.
 The virtual addresses to use are listed in the `virtualAddresses` array, and as previously mentioned it will host on port 80 because of the defined template.
 There is another property specified here called `pool`, as you may have guessed this property specifies the pool the virtual server will load balance to, in this case `web_pool` as defined in the declaration.

 In this example, `web_pool` is defined as an Application property.
-For simple pointers like this, only the property name needs to be specified and AS3 will look in the application to find the property for validation.
+For simple pointers like this, only the property name needs to be specified and AS3 will reference that property in the application for validation and configuration.

 Inside `web_pool` we see it is a `Pool` class, specifying `members` with an array of objects with ip/port pairs.
-The important part to note here is the servicePort and serverAddresses, these specify the backend server IPs and the port they use to host.
+This example shows a simple definition where several servers are listening on the same port.
+The `servicePort` property contains the port, and the `serverAddresses` property specifies a list of IP addresses of the backend servers to load balance to.

+## Services

+Here is a basic list of service classes available, any of these can be used to specify a Virtual IP load balancing a class of traffic.

+`"class":"Service_HTTP"`

+A simple HTTP load balancer.

+`"class":"Service_HTTPS"`

+An HTTPS load balancer, requiring a server side certificate and key.

+`"class":"Service_TCP"`

+A layer 4 load balancer for TCP connections.

+`"class":"Service_UDP"`

+A layer 4 load balancer for UDP connections.

+`"class":"Service_FastL4"`

+A service using F5's Fast L4 feature.

+## Pools

 Briefly covering a few example scenarios with multiple ip/port combinations on backend servers: